 Riding has been a family tradition at Zuleta for over one hundred years.
 Today, the ranch boasts one of the most exclusive stables in Ecuador.

-Horseback riding is their speciality, but they also offer carriage rides, mountain bikes, and well-marked walking/hiking trails to observe the milking, agriculture, mountain views and tranquil life of the community.
+Horseback riding is their specialty, but they also offer carriage rides, mountain bikes, and well-marked walking/hiking trails to observe the milking, agriculture, mountain views and tranquil life of the community.

 They are known for their magnificent Zuleteño horse, a unique mixture of Spanish-Andalusian, English and Quarter horses.
 The outcome of this cross-breeding is a robust Andean horse with a perfect disposition for trail riding.